Skip to main content

 Black Friday promotion tip: You can even use the influencer approach to grow your subscriber lists in the weeks leading up to BFCM.

 Let’s say you’re partnering with an influencer on a top-of-funnel digital marketing campaign, and you’ve built out a special landing page at a vanity URL where the influencer is sending their audience.
-Launch a specific sign-up form for that page only, as well as a unique welcome series featuring the influencer endorsing the influencer endorsing your company.
+Launch a specific sign-up form for that page only, as well as a unique welcome series featuring the influencer endorsing your company.

-6. The gift-giving season starts with BFCM—so lean into it
+8. The gift-giving season starts with BFCM—so lean into it

 BFCM marks the unofficial kickoff of the holiday shopping season, and for many customers, it’s all about finding the perfect gifts for loved ones.
 This is the time to lean into the gift-giving spirit and tailor your marketing efforts to reflect it.